skgrange/smonitor/README.md

   - A number of aggregations need to be calculated.
 Aggregations often have dependence on other aggregations and although the majority of aggregations are simple, there are a few which are rather tricky.
   - Time-series are almost never static.
 Observations in the past are often altered and new observations become available constantly.
 The growth and dynamic nature of time-series needs management to ensure all updates and inserts can be handled easily and quickly.

-**smonitor** attempts to provide a framework and functions so these things can be dealt with easily and getting data into and out of a database is simple and fast.
+**smonitor** attempts to provide a framework and functions so these things can be dealt with easily which leads to getting data into and out of a database to be simple and fast.

 ## Objectives